AkosPaha01/akospaha01.github.io/_posts/2023-05-22-rboard-theme-manager.md

         <div class="faq-content">
           <p>
             If you have problem with Rboard Theme Manager V3 not loading use <strong>VPN</strong>.
-            <a href="https://twitter.com/squeal/status/1609515053237309448" target="_blank">India blocked GitHub</a> and Gitlab and this is where we are hosting everything Rboard related.
+            <a href="https://twitter.com/squeal/status/1609515053237309448" class="highlight-text" target="_blank">India blocked GitHub</a> and Gitlab and this is where we are hosting everything Rboard related.
           </p>
         </div>
       </details>